 Irma has been teaching family recipes for years at a beautiful home a short walk from the main market.
 Stepping through the gates into the beautiful garden, you’ll soon find yourself in a cozy home warmed by the fireplace and Irma’s smile.
 Natural light brightens up the kitchen as Irma talks you through the ingredients you’ll be using to prepare your green mole.
 Familiar items like onions and chiles are in the basket along with unique herbs such as hoja santa.

-First, Irma blends vegetables, chiles, herbs and spices together with stock.
+First, Irma blends vegetables, chiles, herbs, and spices with stock.
 She uses chicken, but a vegetarian version can be easily made by substituting vegetable stock.
-Next, the mixture is added to a sauce pan and thickened with masa – corn dough.
+Next, the mixture is added to a saucepan and thickened with masa – corn dough.
 The green mole is served with chicken, chayote and green beans.
 Of course, for the vegan version, you would use chayote, potatoes and green beans.

 Cooking Classes Offered at El Tzitz